EnriqManComp/EnriqManComp/README.md

 **<h2>About me</h2>**

-- 📖👨🏻‍💻 Continuously learning about Data Engineering, Big Data and Machine Learning.
+- 📖👨🏻‍💻 Continuously learning about Data Engineering, Data Science, Data Analysis, Big Data and Machine Learning.

 - 💡🏆 Solving problems and challenges on Kaggle.